getnamingo/fossbilling-epp-registrar/README.md

 ```

 This change is **already included in FOSSBilling 0.8.3 and later**, so it is **not** required on newer versions.

-If you apply this patch to an older version, it must be re-applied after every FOSSBilling update.

 ## Upgrade